-Measure: Comparison of the total area (acres) documented as being infested with exotic aquatic plants in each year of the current reporting period to the mean annual infestation area annually up to the beginning of the current reporting period.
+Measure: Comparison of the total area (acres) documented as being infested with exotic aquatic plants in each year of the current reporting period to the previous 5-year mean total infestation area up to the beginning of the current reporting period.

-Data analysis: No formal data analysis is required as the single number (total area infested) in each given year will be compared to the long term mean.
-Improving conditions will be interpreted as a decrease in the mean area of infestation within the reporting period and declining conditions as an increase in the mean area of infestation with the reporting period compared to the long term mean area of infestation.
+Data analysis: No formal data analysis is required as the single number (total area infested) in each given year will be compared to the previous 5-year mean.
+Improving conditions will be interpreted as a decrease in the area of infestation within the reporting period and declining conditions as an increase in the area of infestation within the reporting period compared to the mean of the previous 5-years.
 The total number of waterbodies surveyed for infestation within a given year will be reported as a scaling factor.